How Long To Smoke A Brisket?

 How Long To Smoke Brisket

 So you’ve been enjoying smoked brisket at your favorite BBQ joint or friends place and you want to smoke one yourself.
 The most common brisket question among new BBQ’ers is, “How long should I smoke a brisket?”
 As a standard rule of thumb, it will take roughly one to two hours per pound of brisket.
+So if you trim your brisket down so you’re smoking a 10-pound brisket, it can take between 10 and 20 hours to smoke.
 That is a large range of time per pound.
 Why is that?

 There are a number of factors that determine how long it takes to smoke a brisket.
 Different smokers can handle the smoking process differently.
 Not all briskets are the same.
 Different pitmasters smoke at 225°F, some smoke at 250°F, and others smoke at higher temperatures.
 All those different temperatures mean a variety of brisket smoking times.